Learn 3 different methods to clean tile floors without leaving behind streaks.

 A solution of 4 cups boiling water and 1 tablespoon trisodium phosphate can also be made.
 Because trisodium phosphate is alkaline, it is particularly good at eliminating grease and oil.
 It is also an extremely disinfectant and is frequently used in the food sector to eliminate salmonella from the chicken.

 Mildew is a frequent issue in damp locations like the bathroom.
 It is frequently found in the grout, although it may also be found on the tiles.
-To properly remove mildew, you must first eliminate the cause.
+To properly remove mildew, you need to first eliminate the cause.

 One of the most effective methods for removing mildew is to use bleach.
 1 cup of laundry bleach and 4 cups of water Using a sponge, apply the mixture and then rinse with clean water.
 If the mildew is stubborn, you may need to scrub it a little.

 If the mildew persists, you may need to use a commercial treatment.
 These are typically made up of sodium hypochlorite and sodium carbonate.
-While using them, keep the room properly ventilated.
+While needing them, keep the room properly ventilated.

 Mixing chlorine bleach with ammonia is never a good idea.
 This will produce poisonous gases and may result in health problems such as vomiting and nosebleeds.